QuaSi-Software/Documentation/docs/resie_description_components.md

 In this model, the phase change of the water in the soil from liquid to solid and vice versa is modeled by applying the apparent heat capacity method adapted from Muhieddine2015[^Muhidienne].
 During the phase change, the phase change enthalpy is released or bounded, which is why the temperature remains almost constant during the phenomenon of freezing or melting.
 Basically, the apparent heat capacity method in the phase change process assigns a temperature-dependent apparent heat capacity to the volume element, which is calculated via a normal distribution of the phase change enthalpy over a defined temperature range around the icing temperature.
 As a result, the heat capacity takes on significantly larger values during the phase change, so that the temperature deviation between the time steps becomes minimal.

 [Note: The implementation of this effect in ReSiE has not been validated yet.
 ToDo]
-[^Muhidienne]: M. Muhieddine, E. Canot, and R. March, Various Approaches for Solving Problems in Heat Conduction with Phase Change: HAL, 2015.
+[^Muhidienne]: M. Muhieddine, E. Canot, and R. March: Various Approaches for Solving Problems in Heat Conduction with Phase Change: HAL, 2015.

 #### Heat Carrier Fluid
 The description of the heat carrier fluid is very similar to the explanations in the chapter "Geothermal probes", which is why it is not explained here in detail again.
 Instead of the thermal borehole resistance from the probe model, a length-related thermal pipe resistance is introduced for the geothermal collector model, which is calculated using the following equation in accordance with (Ramming)[^Ramming].
 $$R_p = \frac{1}{2\pi} \left( \frac{2}{\alpha_i \cdot D_i} + \frac{1}{\lambda_p} \cdot \ln\left(\frac{D_o}{D_i}\right) \right)$$

-[^Ramming]: K. Ramming, Bewertung und Optimierung oberflächennaher Erdwärmekollektoren für verschiedene Lastfälle.
+[^Ramming]: K. Ramming: Bewertung und Optimierung oberflächennaher Erdwärmekollektoren für verschiedene Lastfälle.
 Technische Universität Dresden, 2007.

 where \(R_p \) is the length-specific thermal pipe resistance, \(\alpha_i \) is the convective heat transfer coefficient on the inside of the pipe, \(\lambda_p\) is the thermal conductivity of the pipe, \(D_i \) is the inside diameter, and \(D_o \) is the outside diameter of the pipe.